sbmlteam/sbml-test-suite/src/imported/README.txt

   lib/jstl.jar from jakarta-standard-taglib/jakarta-taglibs-standard-1.1.2.tar.gz
   lib/standard.jar from jakarta-standard-taglib/jakarta-taglibs-standard-1.1.2.tar.gz

-For "wiky" and "rhino", nothing needs to be done.
+For "wiky", "rhino" and "batik", nothing needs to be done.
 The relevant scripts use them directly from these directories.

 ---------------------------------------------------------------------